IBMDeveloperUK/Machine-Learning-Models-with-AUTO-AI/WebApp.md

 ## Run application from browser

 - Go to `127.0.0.1:5000` in your browser to view the application.
-Go ahead and fill in the form, and click on the `Predict` button to see your predicted charges based on your data.
+Fill in the form, and click on the `Predict` to see the predicted charges based on your data.